Our services are available as usual

 Building society, nationwide

 Our members asked us to dedicate 1% of our pre-tax profits to good causes to help people find a place fit to call home.
 And we've done exactly that.
-Here are the successful organisations that received a Nationwide Community Grant, as voted for by you.
+Here are the successful organisations that received a Nationwide Community Grant.

 Crisis Skylight Edinburgh works side by side with homeless people to help them rebuild their lives.

 Elderly Accommodation Counsel is partnering with Housing Options Scotland to help older people in Scotland live independently for longer.

 Housing First for Youth in West Lothian provides permanent homes and high-intensity support for vulnerable young people leaving care.

 Independent Living Support works across Dumfries and Galloway to support people from ‘simply surviving’ to ‘actively thriving’.

 Aberdeen Cyrenians' Drop in Service provides a lifeline to hundreds of people each year affected by homelessness.

 Glasgow’s Helping Heroes is a service for veterans and their families, supporting them in employment, training and housing.

 Positive Action’s Rooms for Refugees helps destitute/homeless refugees access stable shelter and escape destitution and rebuild their lives in Glasgow and Edinburgh.